30 Popular Brands That Once Had Totally Different Names

 When Fred DeLuca saw that submarine sandwiches were all the rage in the 1960s, he came up with the idea to open his own submarine sandwich shop in Bridgeport, Connecticut.
 With the financial assistance of family friend Dr. Peter Buck, he opened up his shop in 1965 and named it Pete’s Super Submarines in Buck’s honor.
 Apparently, DeLuca hoped to earn enough money in his brand-new sandwich business to pay his college tuition and eventually become a doctor, just like Buck.

 Once the business expanded, he shortened the name to Pete’s Submarines—but when he was told that it sounded like “pizza marines” when broadcast over the radio, he shortened it even more to Pete’s Subway.
 By 1968, the name of the shop was down to just Subway—and the rest, as they say, is history.

 Stag Party (Playboy)

-Hugh Hefner founded the legendary men’s lifestyle and entertainment magazine Playboy in Chicago in 1953.
-And an almost-lawsuit saved him from going with his original (infinitely worse) name, Stag Party.
+Hugh Hefner founded the legendary men’s lifestyle and entertainment magazine Playboy in 1953.
+Thankfully, though, an almost-lawsuit saved him from going with his original (and infinitely worse) name: Stag Party.